GOP caucus releases video encouraging people to get vaccine as some in conference still haven't gotten the shot - KTVZ

 Subsequently, CNN reached out again to House Republicans who had confirmed in March they had not been vaccinated.

-Ten of those lawmakers did not immediately respond to CNN’s request for a follow-up comment this week about whether they’d been vaccinated: Reps.
-Madison Cawthorn of North Carolina, Thomas Massie of Kentucky, Chuck Fleischmann of Tennessee, Kat Cammack of Florida, Elise Stefanik of New York, Brian Mast of Florida, Jeff Duncan of South Carolina, Jim Jordan of Ohio, Ken Buck of Colorado and Dan Crenshaw of Texas.
+Nine of those lawmakers did not immediately respond to CNN’s request for a follow-up comment this week about whether they’d been vaccinated: Reps.
+Madison Cawthorn of North Carolina, Chuck Fleischmann of Tennessee, Kat Cammack of Florida, Elise Stefanik of New York, Brian Mast of Florida, Jeff Duncan of South Carolina, Jim Jordan of Ohio, Ken Buck of Colorado and Dan Crenshaw of Texas.

+Rep. Thomas Massie of Kentucky said he would not be vaccinated, telling CNN in a statement, “The Pfizer and Moderna trials showed no benefit from the vaccine for those previously infected, so I will not be taking the vaccine.”

 Comments

-Note: This story has been updated with new developments.